 • Affirm the staff (30 seconds).

 Get more tips on how to conduct One-Minute Praisings and One-Minute Redirects effectively, in the book or our complete summary.
 In the meantime, here’s a quick overview of the 3 secrets:

 Obviously, it will be ideal to hire star players, give them their 1-page goal and have them score 100% all by themselves.
 Unfortunately, such people are rare and expensive to hire.
 On the other hand, it’s also ineffective to hire average people, leave them alone and hope that they’ll miraculously deliver outstanding results.

 The best way is to hire people with potential, and methodologically coach them to become star players.
 The One-Minute Goals give people a clear target to aim for, and the One-Minute Praisings and One-Minute Re-Directs help them with progressive course-correction, until they have the knowledge and skills to achieve stellar performance.

 Remember: people work for themselves not for you as the manager.
 Your true goal is to empower people to self-manage and feel good about it, so you need not manage them.
 That way, you’ll free up your own time to plan and improve your own results, enjoy less stress and more time for yourself and your loved ones, and positively impact others to enjoy greater success and fulfilment.

 OTHER DETAILS IN THE BOOK TO LOOK OUT FOR

 This is an extremely easy-to-read book, presented in a short story that anyone can identify with.
 Although the ideas are simple, they have remained relevant after 35 years, and are practical and easy to apply in our hectic workplace.
-If you enjoyed this article, do get a copy of the book for the full fable, get our full book summary to review the ideas and tips at a glance, or go to http://newoneminutemanager.com.
+If you enjoyed this article, do get a copy of the book for the full fable, get The New One Minute Manager summary bundle to review the ideas and tips at a glance, or go to http://newoneminutemanager.com.

 Start facilitating self-management in your team!